 This is the Stored Procedure to generate sample sales.

 This is the Stored Procedure used to generate our Linear Trendlines.

 William got his start in the Business Intelligence field at one of the largest banks in the US.
-He has since moved on to another company but he continues to pursue his love of BI.
-Now with seven years of experience working with the Microsoft BI stack he knows how to get projects done.
+He has since moved on to other companies and business sectors including Education, Healthcare, e-commerce, and Transportation.
+Now with over 10 years of experience working with the Microsoft BI stack he knows how to get projects done.

 William has made countless reports using SQL Server Reporting Services (SSRS).
 With his knowledge and creativity combined he is able to deliver great reporting that helps businesses make decisions.
 From simple dashboards to complex projects scaled out to 100s of users, William has a broad pool of experience to draw from.

 Self taught and highly motivated, William brings his energy and expertise to every project.